freecodeclan/python-AbdulBariSir/OOP's/notes.md

     🔸Setter(Mutator) :- A setter is a method used to modify the value of an attribute in an object.
 It allows you to change the value of a private attribute while performing certain checks or operations if needed.

+# Inheritance
+A class's ability to inherit methods and/or characteristics from another class is known as inheritance.
+The subclass or child class is the class that borrows.
+The superclass or parent class is the class from which methods and/or attributes are inherited.